-I consider myself to be in the second category because I need a project that will motivate me, and the same goes for sewing.
-I know that I will really want to finish a garment as I will want to wear it, while a scarf I would quickly tend to leave it aside … because yes, a scarf is long and a bit boring!
+We consider ourselves to be in the second category because we need a project that will motivate us.
+We know that we will really want to finish a garment as we will want to wear it, while a scarf we would quickly tend to leave it aside … because yes, a scarf is long and a bit boring!

 – The Cozy sweater: It’s a sweater that is worked in the round top-down, with raglan sleeves.
 You will need to cast on stitches, knit and purl stitches, increase, decrease, put stitches on hold, pick up stitches, cast off stitches and, if desired, make pockets.
 But these are optional.
 It is available in size 3 months to 10 years.

 – The Rosa cardigan (Little): one of our bestsellers for children!
 It’s an adorable little girl’s cardigan, which is knitted in the round, top-down, with a beautiful lace which is very accessible.
 You will need to cast on stitches, knit and purl stitches, make increases in the form of yarn overs, decrease, put stitches on hold, pick up stitches, cast off stitches.
 It is available in size 3 months to 12 years.